10 (little) things you might not know about Steve Reich

 "In Western classical music, the melodic line is led by stringed instruments".
-However, Steve Reich would like to place percussive instruments at the centre of his compositions.
-He embarks on a trip to study music in Ghana with a master drummer and then focuses, shortly after his return to the U.S., on Balinese gamelan: a traditional ensemble made up predominantly of percussive instruments made of bronze.
+However, Steve Reich sought to place percussive instruments at the centre of his compositions.
+He embarked upon a trip to study music in Ghana with a master drummer and then focused, shortly after his return to the U.S., on Balinese gamelan: a traditional ensemble made up predominantly of percussive instruments made of bronze.

-Pérotin’s polyphonic music and Mikrokosmos by Bartók raise awareness in Reich on the potential of the canonical form: not only does it adapt to all sound types (instruments, voice, recordings) but, furthermore, thanks to the "already-heard" pleasant feeling that it causes, it seduces the largest number of listeners… Reich feels captured and is committed to using canons in all his works.
+Pérotin's polyphonic music and Mikrokosmos by Bartók opened Reich to the potential of the canonical form: not only does it adapt to all sound types (instruments, voice, recordings) but, furthermore, pleasing sensation of familiarity that it causes, it seduced a large number of listeners… Reich felt captured and became committed to using canons in all his works.

 The weight of history

-Born in a Jewish family, Reich realises that as a Jew, the train journeys he made to Los Angeles so many times to visit her mother might have been Holocaust trains, if he had been in Europe instead of the United States at that time.
-From this gloomy comparison he creates Different trains, in which we can hear the voice of his housekeeper and of three Holocaust survivors.
+Born of a Jewish family, Reich realised that, as a Jew, the regular train journeys he made to Los Angeles to visit his mother may have been Holocaust trains, had he been in Europe and not the United States at that time.
+From this gloomy comparison he created Different trains, in which we can hear the voice of his housekeeper and of three Holocaust survivors.

-The morning of September 11th, 2001, Steve Reich and his wife are in Vermont, but their son, their daughter-in-law and their grandson are staying in an apartment not far from the Twin Towers.
-Profoundly marked by the terrorist attacks and being born in New York City, ten years later, Steve Reich composes WTC 9/11, in order to someway face those traumatic events.
+The morning of September 11th, 2001, Steve Reich and his wife were in Vermont, but their son, their daughter-in-law and their grandson were staying in an apartment not far from the Twin Towers.
+Profoundly marked by the terrorist attacks and a native New-Yorker, Steve Reich composed ten years later WTC 9/11, in order to face in some way those traumatic events.

 “We can hear all kinds of noise everywhere, and it is our job to transform this noise”.
 When we listen to It’s gonna rain, we seem to hear the light beating of a drum, behind the recorded voice of Brother Walter… it is actually nothing but a pigeon flapping its wings, taking flight close to Reich's microphone.

-With Pulse, his last work, Steve Reich puts the piano and guitar at the service of rhythm and beat… If you were planning on going listen to him on November 12th, 2016 at The Philharmonie de Paris, brace yourselves!
+With Pulse, his last work, Steve Reich puts the piano and guitar at the service of rhythm and pulse…a work with an unavoidable and contagious effect on one's body...hold on!